uvarc/rc-website/content/userinfo/rivanna/software/anaconda.md

 1. `pip update package_name --upgrade` (upgrade the package to latest stable version)
 1. `pip list` (list all installed packages)

-### **Do not upgrade pip**
+{{% callout %}}
+**Do not upgrade pip**.
 If you see the following message asking you to upgrade your pip version, it is usually safe to ignore it.
 ```
 You are using pip version x.x.x, however version y.y.y is available.
 You should consider upgrading via the 'pip install --upgrade pip' command.